CodingCryptoTrading/dca-crypto-bot/README.md

 Almost every exchange has the possibility of doing DCA (sometimes referred to as _recurrent buy_).
 So, why should you use this bot?
 Well, there are a few caveats you should consider when using the exchanges' recurring buy services.
 First, exchanges usually charge extra fees for recurrent buys.
 For example, the auto-invest service of Binance charges you double the regular fee.
 Second, the spread is sometimes higher than that of a normal market order.
 This means you can end up with a price that you cannot even trace back to the chart.
 Third, exchanges do not notify you with the outcome of the transaction or with a summary of your investment plan.

 The bot was developed to overcome the above limitations.
 In particular, the bot
  - makes recurrent purchases through market orders.
 Thus, fees are limited to the commission that exchanges charge for market orders.
-In the case of Binance, the market fees are 0.1%, and they can be further reduced by holding small amounts of their token (i.e., BNB).
+In the case of Binance, the market fees are 0.1%, and they can be further reduced by holding small amounts of their token (i.e., BNB)
  - notifies you of every single transaction
- - notifies you of a summary of your investment plan.
+ - notifies you of a summary of your investment plan
  - reminds you to top up your account in case the balance is not enough for the next purchase.

 In addition, the bot introduces two non-standard DCA variants that are not usually available on recurring buy services:
  - *BuyBelow*: buy only if the price is below a price level
- - *VariableAmount*: map a price range onto an amount range, so that when the price goes down the amount of dollars invested increases
+ - *VariableAmount*: map a price range onto an amount range, so that when the price goes down the amount of dollars invested increases.

 ## Getting started